How to Create a Manual in Word (Step-by-Step Guide)

 You can also print the manual or share it as a file attachment or drive link with users.

-Components of a User Manual + Examples
+What Are the Key Components of a User Manual?

-Procedural Steps
+1. Procedural Steps

 These form the main body of the user manual and detail step-by-step instructions to help users solve specific problems or accomplish tasks.